⌘+k ctrl+k

 Framing

 Framing specifies a set of rows relative to each row where the function is evaluated.
-The distance from the current row is given as an expression either PRECEDING or FOLLOWING the current row.
-This distance can either be specified as an integral number of ROWS or as a RANGE delta expression from the value of the ordering expression.
+The distance from the current row is given as an expression either PRECEDING or FOLLOWING the current row in the order specified by the ORDER BY clause in the OVER specification.
+This distance can either be specified as an integral number of ROWS or as a RANGE delta expression.
 For a RANGE specification, there must be only one ordering expression, and it has to support addition and subtraction (i.e., numbers or INTERVALs).
-The default values for frames are from UNBOUNDED PRECEDING to CURRENT ROW.
+The default frame is from UNBOUNDED PRECEDING to UNBOUNDED FOLLOWING when no ORDER BY clause is present and from UNBOUNDED PRECEDING to CURRENT ROW when an ORDER BY clause is present.
 It is invalid for a frame to start after it ends.
 Using the EXCLUDE clause, rows around the current row can be excluded from the frame.

 ROW Framing